 What I mean by Root Cause is anytime you miss your posted goal, you want to draw up the reason (or Root Cause) down below, and you’re going to create a Pareto.

 Perhaps you missed throughput because of equipment downtime.
-So, we’re going to write it down, every time it goes down, we’re going to mark that on our Pareto, and then we’ll write down a few more reasons and we’ll slowly start to keep track over time what are the primary root causes that are affecting our ability to hit our metric.
+So, we’re going to write it down, every single time.
+First, we’re going to mark that on our Pareto, and then we’ll write down a few more indirect reasons.
+We’ll slowly start to keep track over time what are the primary root causes that are affecting our ability to hit our metric.

 You’re going to get all of your employees’ ideas from this root cause analysis and you’re going to turn those into Action Plans or Kaizen Events.